 What is Paratransit Service?

 Island Paratransit is a curb-to-curb service for registered, eligible persons of disability who are unable to use the regular bus service.
 Island Paratransit is based upon the same days and hours, by route structure, as the regular scheduled route service.
 The basic service is a corridor centered on the scheduled route and extending 3/4ths of a mile on either side of the route.
-However, Island Paratransit will serve the ADA eligible living outside the corridor structure on a space available, schedule permitting basis.
-If interested in finding out more about this service, give us a call at (800) 240-8747, or (360) 678-7771.
+New applicants that are certified eligible, must come in-bounds to an approved location in order to receive service.
+If interested in finding out more about this service, call (800) 240-8747, or (360) 678-7771.
 TTY: 771 or (800) 833-6384.

 Please use Island Paratransit procedures so that we serve all passengers efficiently.
 Scroll down to read the full procedures.

 Main Office: (360) 678-7771 / Toll Free: (800) 240-8747.
 Press '"0" and ask for Dee.